 BRT buses typically have features similar to light rail, including: level floors, multiple wide doors for easy boarding and departure, and comfortable interiors that include space for wheelchairs and bicycle storage.

 Montgomery County is currently working with the State of Maryland to study three corridors for possible BRT implementation.
 The corridors are:

-Montgomery County is part of a highly congested region.
-Roadway congestion is predicted to increase 70 percent by 2040.
-The County must examine ways to ensure mobility as the area continues to grow.
-BRT is an attractive new option that would use existing roads to increase the county's transportation connections among communities while providing frequent, reliable service: getting people to and from jobs, homes, shopping, entertainment, schools, medical facilities, and more.
+County residents, workers, and visitors need a more pleasant, less expensive, and easier way to get around the county.
+BRT is an affordable, flexible option that would use existing roads to increase the county's transportation connections among communities while providing frequent, reliable service: getting people to and from jobs, homes, shopping, entertainment, schools, medical facilities, and more.

 At this point, most of the BRT corridors under study are not far enough along in the design process for MCDOT and the State of Maryland to predict the final cost.
-Issues such as where specifically the stations will be located, whether the BRT will operate in its own guideway, in the median, or in mixed traffic, and phasing of construction or operation will have critical roles in determining the future cost of a line.
+Issues such as where specifically the stations will be located, whether the BRT will operate in its own separate lanes, in the median, or in mixed traffic, and construction and operation will have critical roles in determining the future cost of a line.

-The Maryland Department of Transportation, in collaboration with Montgomery County, conducted this spring two public Open Houses to provide information on a study for developing Bus Rapid Transit (BRT) along a portion of the MD 355 corridor.
+The Maryland Department of Transportation, in collaboration with Montgomery County, conducted two public Open Houses this spring to provide information on a study for developing Bus Rapid Transit (BRT) along a portion of the MD 355 corridor.
 Learn more details and offer your comments on the study.

 For news specific to the corridor advisory committee, click on the button "Corridor Advisory Committees" at top of this page.